Discover which foods lower high blood pressure, as well as the best ways to prepare them for optimal health benefits.

-Adopting my Pan-Asian Mediterranean (PAM) diet will certainly help reduce high blood pressure and improve both your general cardiovascular health and overall health.
+Adopting my Pan-Asian Modified Mediterranean (PAMM) diet will certainly help reduce high blood pressure and improve both your general cardiovascular health and overall health.
 But adding several specific foods that lower high blood pressure to your diet on a regular basis can help you reap even more benefits.
-Here are 11 foods that lower high blood pressure.
+Here are several foods that lower high blood pressure.

 Oligomeric proanthocyanidins (OPCs) are abundant in nature, especially in fresh fruits and vegetables.
-These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure and vein health.
-In fact, research has confirmed that the OPC quercetin is particularly effective at lowering blood pressure.
+These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure, and vein health.
+In fact, research has confirmed that the OPC quercetin is a natural supplement to lower blood pressure.

 Two of the most quercetin-rich foods that lower high blood pressure are apples and onions.
 For best medicinal results, you should eat onions raw—cooked onions don’t have the same effect.
 For optimal health benefits, when preparing food, I recommend combining onions with other ingredients that lower high blood pressure, such as garlic and olive oil.

 I recommend crushed flaxseed for supporting healthy blood pressure because it contains the two key types of essential fatty acids: 19 percent activated omega-6s and 48 percent of an omega-3 precursor, alpha linolenic acid.
-And on top of these blood pressure–lowering benefits, you’ll also be rewarded with healthier skin, lower cholesterol levels, improved digestion and a cleaner bowel.
+In addition to being natural supplements to lower blood pressure, omega-3s and omega-6s also contribute to healthier skin, lower cholesterol levels, improved digestion, and a cleaner bowel.

 In general, freshly ground or crushed flaxseed is better than flax oil because you’re assured the oil in the seed is fresh, plus you’re getting extra fiber and plant lignans.
 Enjoy flaxseed raw by mixing it into your cereal, yogurt, or smoothies.

 Omega-3 fats and other healthy (monounsaturated) fats, such as those in avocados, cold-water fish, olive oil, and organic nuts and seeds, are especially important because they stimulate the production of nitric oxide (NO).
 NO is a compound produced by the endothelium (the thin layer of cells lining your arteries) that keeps arteries properly dilated, and counteracts the vasoconstricting effect of stress that can cause high blood pressure.
-The protein in fish also makes it a food that lowers high blood pressure.
-For best results, eat cold-water fish, such wild-caught Alaska salmon, three times per week.
+The protein in fish makes it a natural supplement to lower blood pressure.
+For best results, eat cold-water fish, such as wild-caught Alaska salmon, three times per week.

 Celery, celery extract and celery oil all contain apigenin, which relaxes blood vessels and lowers blood pressure.
-Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a blood pressure–lowering effect.
+Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a natural remedy for high blood pressure.

 More Dr. Sinatra Advice on Foods that Lower High Blood Pressure